Platform

 #

-Branches in Knock are a way to isolate changes to your Knock resources.
-They're like sandboxes for your changes, allowing you to make changes to your resources without affecting the main branch, or other branches in your account.
+Branches in Knock are a way to isolate changes to your Knock resources, like workflows, layouts, and guides.
+They're like sandboxes for your changes, allowing you to make changes to your versionable resources without affecting the main branch (your development environment), or other branches in your account.

 Knock branches are conceptually similar to Git branches, and are designed to be used in a similar way as part of your development workflow with Knock.
 You can create a branch, make changes to your resources, and merge those changes into the main branch when you're ready.
 Your Knock branches can mirror your Git branches, so that you can coordinate feature changes between your application and Knock.